 6.09.080 Penalty.
-Any person who violates this ordinance shall be required to forfeit not less than \$25 nor more than \$200 for each violation, together with costs of prosecution, and in default of payment thereof shall be imprisoned in the County jail until such forfeiture costs are paid, not exceeding 30 days.
+Any person who violates this ordinance shall be required to forfeit not less than \$25 nor more than \$200 for each violation, together with costs of prosecution.
 Each day a violation occurs shall constitute a separate offense.
 Any chicken run, pen, henhouse or coop maintained in violation of this ordinance is hereby declared to be a public nuisance.